San Antonio's Hispanic Heritage

 Not Just a History Lesson - a Living Legacy

 Every year, cultural events bring together locals and visitors to revel in the city’s multicultural heritage.
 Our rich heritage has and continues to build a strong sense of community and pride among locals and visitors alike, reminding us of the importance of preserving and sharing our cultural roots.

 From the rhythms of mariachi bands to the vibrant colors of traditional dress, from our incredible events and architecture to our cuisine and art, San Antonio’s Hispanic heritage is a treasure that connects the past with the present and invites everyone to join in the celebration as the influence of our Hispanic heritage touches every part of the Alamo city.

 Hispanic Heritage Month shines the spotlight on the culture, achievements, contributions, and more of the Hispanic community.
-Coinciding with Hispanic Heritage Month are Dieciséis de Septiembre, or “September 16th,” Mexican Independence Day and Fiestas Patrias.
-Check out the link below for upcoming Hispanic Heritage events celebrated right here in the Alamo City.
+Dieciséis de Septiembre, or “September 16th,” Mexican Independence Day and Fiestas Patrias all coincide with Hispanic Heritage Month.

 Over 300 years ago, Spain staked its claim in the New World and sent missionaries to colonize the native peoples.
 Then, it was a Coahuiltecan Indian village.
 Today, it is San Antonio.

 The early Spanish settlements in Texas, including San Antonio, were a series of missions and military outposts (presidios).
 They founded Mission San Antonio de Valero (Alamo) and a presidio to protect it at the headwaters of the San Antonio River in 1718, followed by four other missions.